NicoleQueen/git-workflow-introduction-to-git-workflow/README.md

 ## Introduction

 Developers use version control systems (VCS) to organize our code and the most commonly used VCS is Git.
-There are a number of tools and techniques we can use to effectively integrate Git in our own coding workflow.
+Git provides a number of tools and techniques we can use to improve our effectiveness as developers: creating backups, creating "save points" where which we can "undo" to, sharing work between team-mates.
+Remember, Git, and VCS in general, are all about giving us the ability to be unafraid to make changes.
+By putting ***risk*** in check, we gain ***freedom***.
+That's a great place to be in when we're writing code!

 ## Review Git Basics